 Rest interval for strength training

-If you are looking to increase maximum strength, research finds that resting for longer than two minutes is better than less than two minutes.
-A systematic review by Grgic et al., published in the same year as the previous review mentioned earlier, examined 23 qualified studies that had mostly untrained subjects (413 men, 78 women) that lasted between four to 16 weeks.
+If you’re looking to increase maximum strength, research finds that resting for longer than two minutes is better than less than two minutes.
+A 2017 systematic review examined 23 qualified studies that had mostly untrained subjects (413 men, 78 women) that lasted between four to 16 weeks.
 Two of these studies involved older adults (age 65-plus).
-(2,4)

-Consider the number of sets and repshow much effort you are lifting, and the speed of your muscle contractions, factoring in the rest period with exercise selection should give you a more complete workout.
+Consider the number of sets and reps, how much effort you are lifting (intensity), and the speed of your muscle contractions, factoring in the rest period with exercise selection should give you a more complete workout.

 A native of San Diego for nearly 40 years, Nick Ng is an editor of Massage & Fitness Magazine, an online publication for manual therapists and the public who want to explore the science behind touch, pain, and exercise, and how to apply that in their hands-on practice or daily lives.